HollyESmith/Forecasting_Polestar_Success/README.md

 <table><tr><td>Intro</td></tr></table>

-In order to create a model that uses trading volume to predict future share price, we created two steps:

-•	Predicts the future price of 10 Electric car company stocks

-•	Compared trading volume to stock prices
+In order to create a model that uses trading volume to predict future share price, we first predicted the future price of 10 electric car company stocks, and then compared trading volume to stock prices.

 <ins>Step 1: Description of preliminary data preprocessing</ins>